 - Describe the role of graphics (photos, infographics, etc.) in science writing and choose appropriate images.

-- Effectively edit your own (and other people’s) copy to enhance readability and meaning.
+- Edit your own (and other people’s) copy to enhance readability and meaning.

-- Be able to determine when an idea merits a short article, long form piece, even a book
+- Determine when an idea merits a short article, long form piece, even a book

 - Define the requirements of various media (print, electronic, web, etc.) and be able to match a story idea to the best medium.